Natali-PP/STAC-collection-visualizer/README.md

 - [React Paginate](https://github.com/AdeleD/react-paginate) - A ReactJS component that creates a pagination.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# 🪄 Features

+- Filter by dates and location (boundary box coordinates)
+- 2 view modes for collection items:
+  - Map based: click in an item geometry
+  - Text based: click in a card's item
+- Pagination
+- Route change animation
+- Persisting data in user's session

 # 🖥️ Run locally
 First clone this repository